qwacko/skRoutes/README.md

 ## Features

-- Typesafe URL generation based on a route configuration.
+- Typesafe URL generation based on a route configuration, params, and search params.
 - Validation of route parameters and search parameters.
+- Fully typed params and search params for use throughout the application.
+- Use of nested search pararms.
+- Typescript validation of URL addresses (changing URLs will cause typescript errors)

 ## Usage